Mohamed-Eleraki/eraXplor/README.md

 ### How-To use - Azure

-`eraXplor_az` have multiple arguments set with a default values _-explained below-_, Adjsut these arguments as required.
+`eraXplor-azure` have multiple arguments set with a default values _-explained below-_, Adjsut these arguments as required.

 ```bash
 eraXplor_az <--start-date [yyyy,MM,DD]> <--end-date [yyyy,MM,DD]> \